swatisachan01/swatisachan01/README.md

 # Hi there 👋, I'm Swati
 <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/People%20with%20professions/Woman%20Technologist%20Medium-Light%20Skin%20Tone.png" alt="Woman Technologist Medium-Light Skin Tone" width="50" height="50" />

+🎓 **Lecturer in Artificial Intelligence in Finance (Financial Technology) at the University of Liverpool**

+🔬 **Research Interests**:
+- Development of explainable AI and machine learning algorithms
+- Automating and augmenting decision-making in finance, insurance, and law
+- Automated auditing of AI algorithmic decisions using Blockchain technology

-### 🔭 I’m currently working on project on XAI for financial decisions and blockchain for cryptographic security of AI systems.
+### 🌱🔭 I’m currently working on project on XAI for financial decisions and blockchain for cryptographic security of AI systems.

+Let's connect and explore the fascinating world of AI in finance! 🚀

 Link to [site name](https://www.liverpool.ac.uk/management/staff/swati-sachan/)

 <div align="center">